5 Best Exercises to Improve Heart Health

 Experts recommend doing some form of moderate aerobic activity for at least 150 minutes or 75 minutes of vigorous aerobic activity each week.
 You can spread the minutes out in any manner that works for your schedule.
 For example, you can take a 22-minute walk each day (moderate) or run 15 minutes five times per week (vigorous).
-The key is scheduling some form of moderate to vigorous cardiovascular activity into your week and actually doing it.
+The key is scheduling some form of moderate to vigorous cardiovascular activity into your weekly schedule and actually doing it.

 Aerobic or cardiovascular exercise is any form of activity that increases your respiratory and heart rate, essentially challenging your heart to work harder and become stronger.
 Cardiovascular fitness will improve the way your body uses oxygen.
 As your heart becomes stronger, you will find that you aren’t winded walking up the stairs, you can perform physical activity longer, and your resting heart rate will be lower, meaning your heart is more efficient at pumping blood through your body.
 Though any aerobic exercise is good for your heart, these five physical activities are top-notch for heart health.

 The human body was born to walk.
 Whether you rack up the miles on a treadmill or hit the road, brisk walking is a natural way to improve your fitness.
 Wear supportive, comfortable walking shoes, strap on your iPod and get moving.
 Though a leisure stroll is better than sitting on your couch, push yourself to walk at a fast pace to achieve a moderate intensity level.